Shwetha Menon: Television

 Besides working in films, she has anchored several TV, stage and film awards shows.
 Menon rose to popularity after presenting the musical programme, Star Wars on Kairali TV in 2008.
 She won the Asian Television Award for Best Anchor for the same program.
 In Hindi, she hosted the group band based show, Razzmatazz on Zee TV with actor Arshad Warsi.
 The next television show she did was Dancing Queen in 2008 on Colors.
 In 2010, she anchored the Malayalam reality show, Honeymoon Travels on Surya TV.
 The show became an instant hit for Shwetha's accented Malayalam and her attempts to read from the original script without a formal learning in the language.
 Recently, she appeared as a contestant with her father in the game show, Deal or No Deal on Surya TV.
 She was the anchor of the family-based reality show Veruthe Alla Bharya on Mazhavil Manorama.
 She has participated in the popular game show Ningalkkum Aakaam Kodeeshwaran on Asianet.
 She was running popular comedy reality show Minto Goal Comedy Stars on Asianet in 2015.
 She has acted in many advertisements.
 She was a contestant in the season 1 of the reality TV show Bigg Boss aired on Asianet, from which she was eliminated after 36 episodes.
 In 2019 she made her TV comeback as the host for a family talent hunt show on Mazhavil Manorama titled Kusurthi Kudumbam.

 Personal life

 Shwetha was married to Bollywood model, Bobby Bhonsle, but it ended up in divorce.
-On 18 June 2011, she married Sreevalsan Menon, a native of Thrissur, who works in Mumbai.
+On 18 June 2011, she married Sreevalsan Menon, a native of Thrissur.
 The ceremony took place at the Neythalappurath Sastha Ayappa temple, Valanchery, Kerala.
 She has a daughter, whose delivery was recorded on camera as part of the film Kalimannu.